 Company has initiated a strong civil action for recovery of USD 8883210.75 alongwith interest against Banco Efisa and its Holding Company wherein our Portugueseadvocates confirm that the chances of recovery are very high.
 The suit filed by yourcompany before Portuguese courts is presently pending adjudication.

 2. The Company had increased its authorised capital during the Financial Year 2010-11to 2012-13 however due to technical issues necessary forms along with the fees w.r.t.increase in authorised

 3. As regards Auditors remarks w.r.t.
 Income Tax for the Assessment year 2013-14amounting to Rs.
 20.80 Lacs and interest thereon is payable.
-It is stated that yourcompany has already provided for the amount payable towards Income Tax for AY 2013-14along with interest hence this liability has no further impact on the profits / retainedearnings of the reported period of the .
+It is stated that yourcompany has already provided for the amount payable towards Income Tax for AY 2013-14along with interest hence this liability has no further impact on the profits / retainedearnings of the reported period of the Company.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed M/s.
 Kundan Aggarwal & Associates Practicing Company Secretary Delhi toundertake the Secretarial Audit of the Company.
 The Secretarial Audit Report is providedas Annexure-III.
 There are no qualifications reservation or adverse remark or disclaimermade in the Secretarial Audit Report

-XVIII.
+XVII.
 EXTRACT OF ANNUAL RETURN